 After a year of 'business as usual' and some improvement, the COVID-19 pandemic of 2020 hit, and the bar (along with millions of other bars, restaurants and other businesses around the world) was temporarily forced to close in March 2020 to reduce the spread of the disease.
 A large exhaust system was installed with a large duct above the main bar, and when the bar reopened around July 2020, legal capacity was temporarily greatly reduced and customers had to remain seated with social distancing and face mask use by staff and customers enforced.
 Through the Thanksgiving, Christmas and New Years holidays, large capacity-size crowds were essentially banned and (like all bars) the ambiance was subdued.

 But it was great timing for an article on the "OnMilwaukee" web site.
-The June 2020 "Hidden Gems" article brought in just enough new faces to join the 'regulars' and help the bar get back on its feet.
+The 2019 "Hidden Gems" article written by OnMilwaukee's Bobby Tanzilo, (as one of a series of articles he has authored on Milwaukee's "Hidden Gems", old taverns not always recognized as historical) was re-posted for Pride in 2020, and brought in just enough new faces to join the 'regulars' and help the bar get back on its feet.

 COVID restrictions were gradually reduced, and about June 1, 2021, mask use by those vaccinated was lifted and capacity limits raised back to pre-pandemic levels.
 Woody's had survived the pandemic-- but many bars and restaurants across the country had been forced to close permanently, having been unable to sustain a year or more of no or greatly reduced business.
 Even such national gay bar landmarks as The Stonewall and Julius' in New York City had nearly gone under.
 The bar landscape was drastically changed.
 What will the future look like for bars, and especially gay bars?

-But it looks like Woody's will survive.
+But Woody's survived.
 As Packer football season began in September 2021, Woody's once again was packed with customers to watch the game, with pizza at half-time, and a free shot whenever the Packers score a touchdown.
 Although (like most bars) weekday nights have sparse turnout, cocktail hours see a strong business, and many nights see semi-regulars coming in for drinks, especially Friday and Saturday nights.

 Credits: web site concept, contents, design and arrangement by Don Schwamb.